Travel guide

 Pocket WiFi has real advantages in specific scenarios that are worth knowing before deciding:

 Connects multiple devices simultaneously.
 This is its big differential advantage.
-A single device can provide a connection to the entire group: each person's mobile phone, a laptop, a tablet for the kids, and a camera with WiFi.
+A single device can provide connection to the whole group: each person's phone, the laptop, the tablet for the kids, and the camera with WiFi.
 With an eSIM, each device needs its own card.

 Centralized data management.
-On a group trip, everyone shares the same data allowance.
+On a group trip, everyone shares the same data pool.
 There's no need to buy multiple eSIMs or coordinate who has data and who doesn't.
 A single plan covers everyone.

 Useful as a backup.
-If you carry the pocket WiFi as a secondary device, it gives you a safety net when the eSIM fails or when you are in areas with poor coverage from your eSIM operator but good local coverage.
+If you carry pocket WiFi as a secondary device, it gives you a safety net when the eSIM fails or when you're in areas with poor coverage from your eSIM operator but good local coverage.

 Advantages of eSIM over portable WiFi